dinocosta/dino.codes.next/DEVLOG.md

 ## 2023-05-17

+* Update Sketch 4's form.

+## 2023-05-16

 * Center text in sketch 1.

-## 2023-05-16

 * Create new components for links.
 * Updated sketches with some text and new controls.
 * Updated the `PageTitle` component to actually set the tab's title.